nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 ---

 Get the idea of "bad apple" of the phylogeny.
 I would like to try to remove the Malpighales species from the analysis to see the results.

+---

+Today'ss task:
+1. Try the euclid distance based on the PCA results (3 PCs)
+2. If not working, try removing "bad apples"  (Malpighales)
+3. Generate expected closed related species list, try to consider the variance
+4. Set up a model test considering the variance
+5. Test one species from Kew dataset